sjp38/ash/README.md

  - ash 2.0 have announced from [Google HackFair, Korea](http://googlekoreablog.blogspot.kr/2012/11/google-hackfair_6.html) and released by 19th, November 2012(EST).
  - Next minor version update will be done by few months.

-# License
-GPL v3.
-Anyone can use code of Ash everywhere.
-But, should follow limitation of GPL v3.(http://www.gnu.org/licenses/gpl-3.0.html)

 # System requirements
 Just works on _Ubuntu 12.04_ with _JRE_ and _Android SDK tools_.